Emeralds used in jewellery history legend

 Emeralds naturally contain inclusions which are visible to the naked eye.
 These inclusions are very distinctive and form a scenery described by the French as a ‘jardin’ or garden.
 This unique and attractive feature contributes to their appeal.
 The best quality emeralds are usually cut as a square or rectangular shape with the corners truncated, giving an octagonal outline.
 This style has since become known as the ‘emerald cut' and showcases an emerald's unique colouration.

 Here at Berganza we have a dazzling range of rare natural emeralds with no colour enhancement.
-Whether you are searching for that special engagement ring, or looking to treat yourself, our collection offers beautiful emerald pieces for all occasions.
+Whether you are searching for that special engagement ring, or looking to treat yourself, our collection offers beautiful emerald rings and jewellery for all occasions.
 Our entire collection is available to view online.

 Art Deco Colombian emerald diamond ring berganza hatton garden